rubelchowdhury20/PIKTORML/session_3.md

 #### Gradient Descent:

-Gradient descent is a first-order iterative optimisation algorithm for finding the minimum of a function.
+Gradient descent is a first-order iterative optimization algorithm for finding the minimum of a function.
 To find a local minimum of a function using gradient descent, one takes steps proportional to the negative of the gradient (or approximate gradient) of the function at the current point.

 $$
 \theta_j := \theta_j - \alpha \frac{\partial}{\partial\theta_j} J(\theta_0, \theta_1)